-4. OPERATION
+4. APPLICATIONS

-The use of a vacuum gauge is often overlooked when determining mechanical condition and carrying out fault diagnosis on internal combustion engines.
+The use of a vacuum/pressure gauge is often overlooked when determining mechanical condition and carrying out fault diagnosis on internal combustion engines.
 Monitoring actual manifold vacuum is invaluable when troubleshooting engine faults.
 This can only be carried out by using a good quality vacuum gauge and this, coupled with a hand-operated vacuum pump, also allows static testing of all types of vacuum operated systems.

-Set out on the following pages are applications that the VS402 vacuum tester kit can be used for, but it must always be remembered that these are examples only and reference to manufacturer's service manuals should always be made for correct testing procedures and specifications.
-In addition to this, it is always recommended that additional tests, i.e. compression tests, cylinder leakage tests, ignition timing checks etc. be carried out to confirm indications of vacuum gauge readings.
+Set out on the following pages are applications that the VS403.V3 vacuum and pressure tester kit can be used for, but it must always be remembered that these are examples only and reference to manufacturer's service manuals should always be made for correct testing procedures and specifications.
+In addition to this, it is always recommended that additional tests, i.e. compression tests, cylinder leakage tests, ignition timing checks etc. be carried out to confirm indications of vacuum/pressure gauge readings.